mdolab/adflow/doc/solvers.rst

 The ANK solver has a large number of tunable parameters, and a few different modes.
 The default set of tunings works well for a typical aeronautical application with transonic conditions, but there is always room for improvement.
-For a quick and dirty solution, simply include ``'useanksolver': True`` option in the runscripts.
+For a quick solution, simply include ``'useanksolver': True`` option in the runscripts.
 Furthermore, we recommend setting a relatively high turbulence sub-iteration number for RANS simulations, i.e. set ``'nsubiterturb'`` to somewhere between ``3`` and ``7``.
 However, there will be cases where the default set of parameters will not yield good performance, and some tuning might be required.
 To be able to understand why the solver is not working well, or even failing, the users need to understand the underlying algorithm to some level.